-When you activate MetaShare you will need to consent that MetaShare gets appropriate SharePoint permissions to perform tasks such as: upload documents, create documents, search for documents, read MetaShare’s taxonomy and create workspaces.
+When you activate MetaShare Online you will need to consent that MetaShare gets appropriate SharePoint permissions to perform tasks such as: upload documents, create documents, search for documents, read MetaShare’s taxonomy and create workspaces.
 The permissions are granted by clicking on the “Accept” button in the permission request window:

 The permissions that the MetaShare app requires are: